-For corrections, the Sheriff's Office runs the Okanogan County Corrections Center which has the capacity to house up to 193 inmates.
+For corrections, the Sheriff's Office operates the Okanogan County Corrections Center, which has the capacity to house up to 193 inmates.
 Often referred to as the jail, this facility houses all individuals arrested in Okanogan County by any law enforcement agency.
-Okanogan County also contracts with other jurisdictions to fill unused bed space.
+Okanogan County provides bed space by contract for 30 inmates, to Douglas County.
+Additionally, the county contracts with other jurisdictions and agencies to fill unused bed space.

-For civil and court process service and records, the Sheriff's Office serves the entire county with customer service for concealed carry permit applications, firearms purchase background checks, process service for individual citizens, the Okanogan County Prosecuting Attorney, District Court and Superior Court, evidence processing and storage, and much more.
+For civil and court process service and law enforcement records management, the Sheriff's Office serves the entire county with customer service for concealed carry permit applications, firearms purchase background checks, process service for individual citizens, the Okanogan County Prosecuting Attorney, District Court and Superior Court, evidence processing and storage, and much more.

 Sheriff's Administrative Office.
 The Sheriff's administrative office is located on the 2nd floor of the Grainger Building and encompasses approximately 2,730 square feet.
 This space houses the Sheriff's administrative staff, the Civil and Records Division, the Field Division (law enforcement and detectives), and the Radio Repair and Maintenance Shop.
 The Sheriff's evidence and property rooms also occupy a portion of the Grainger Building basement.
-Current space is adequate to meet current and near-term needs.
+While current space is adequate to meet current and near-term needs, the basement evidence room is prone to water seepage and occasional flooding.
+Lack of adequate ventilation has had to be addressed through the use of portable fans and dehumidifiers.
+This combination of water and inadequate ventilation puts evidence at risk.

 911 Dispatch Center.
-The 911 Dispatch Center is approximately 840 square feet, including the server room, and is located in a remodeled portion of the old jail area adjacent to the County Courthouse.
+The 911 Dispatch Center is approximately 1066 square feet, including the server room, and is located in a remodeled portion of the old jail area adjacent to the County Courthouse.
 A total renovation was completed in the summer of 2006, which allowed the configuration of three main dispatch work stations in a line.
 The Sergeant's office has been converted to a condensed fourth dispatch work station.